The-BlissfulAqua/Memora/README.md

 ### Installation & Setup

 1.  **Clone the repository:**
-    Your plan is correct!
-First, you'll need to create a repository on GitHub, upload the files, and then clone it.
     ```bash
     git clone https://github.com/your-username/memora-app.git
     cd memora-app
     ```

 2.  **Install dependencies:**
-    This project uses a standard Node.js setup.
-Run this command to install all the necessary libraries.
     ```bash
     npm install
     ```